 El Vergel was built in 1964 by a Tijuana native, Lucio Salazar Gonzalez as a place where families gathered.
 It is the same way today.
 You could bring your own food and grill there or eat some really fantastic, local street food.
 Hint, the Cubano tortas with carne asada, chorizo, ham, and eggs are some of the best in the city.

 You can’t bring in your own beer, but it’s available for under 1.50 a can as well as yummy and generous pina colada, fresh coconuts and frappes.
 There was a DJ spinning with a decent sound system creating an all-around festive atmosphere.
 You might come for the rides, but you’ll stay for the party.

 The American theme parks business model seems to bring people in once a year and extract as much money as possible from them.
 El Vergel was true to its roots as a family gathering place.
 They wanted local families to come all throughout the summer and just hang out.
 Its pricing structure and vibe definitely supported that.
 We enjoyed hanging out with our new friends from the tour between rides, eating tortas, sharing beers and life stories in Senor Gonzalez’s park.

 Tijuana is what it is.
 It’s a relatively affluent, metropolis where people live, work and play.
-If you get a chance to go to Tijuana, remember that it isn’t as synthesized as many mainstream vacation destinations.
+If you get a chance to go to Tijuana, remember that it isn’t synthesized like many mainstream vacation destinations.
 You’ll see a real city and real people enjoying life.
-Isn’t that the difference between being a traveler or simply a tourist?
+Isn’t that the difference between being a traveler or merely a tourist?